sueannioanis/profile/resume/hosted.md

 • April 15, 2026 9:11 AM: Linkedin has restored my professional work profile.

+• April 15, 2026 9:11 AM: Github profile has been backed up to record the incidents.

 -----

 Please email s70550687@gmail.com for a new professional network and search engine.
 This is the [.pdf](https://github.com/sueannioanis/.github/blob/main/resume/Profile%20-%202026-03-20T121419.987.pdf) version of my resume.